carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 batch scripts, and to be developed and tested in isolation from its eventual run-time devices and databases.
-That means, agnostic infrastructure apps easier to test, write and mantain.
+That means, agnostic infrastructure apps easier to test, write and maintain.
 Let's see how to apply it using real PHP examples.

 It's monday morning, another sprint is starting and you